Gabby Hartnett: Later career

 Hartnett felt the strain of managing a team during the 1939 season as he faced player discontent over the pampering of Dizzy Dean while pitcher Larry French went over his head to complain to owner Philip Wrigley about his lack of pitching assignments.
 French felt he was being punished for requesting to have Gus Mancuso as his catcher.
-In addition, Hartnett was forced to catch more games due to the lack of hitting from the other Cubs catchers.
+In addition, Hartnett was forced to pencil himself into the lineup more often because the Cubs' other catchers had little luck at the plate.
 On August 28, 1939, he broke Ray Schalk's major league record of 1,727 career games as a catcher.
 His record for longevity was surpassed by Al López during the 1945 season.

 After two disappointing seasons, Hartnett was dismissed by the Cubs on November 13, 1940, after 19 years with the club.
 On December 3, he signed a contract with the New York Giants to be a player-coach.
 Hartnett hit for a .300 average in 64 games as a backup catcher to Harry Danning in the 1941 season.
 Hartnett played his final game on September 24, 1941, retiring as a player at the age of 40.